 Currently, the microphone is only available in black.
 Elgato also produces the Wave 1, which is a variation of the Wave 3, only this one has a few less features.

-The Wave 3 uses a cardioid polar pattern, meaning it will pick up sounds directly in front of the microphone, little to no sound from behind, and minimal sounds coming in from the sides.
+The Wave 3 uses a cardioid polar pattern, meaning it will pick up sounds directly in front of the microphone, with little to no sound from behind, and minimal sounds coming in from the sides.
 This is the most common recording pattern for streamers, podcasters, and voice-overs.

 Located at the front of the microphone is a dial that will allow you to tweak input gain, adjust headphone volume, and crossfade between your mic and PC mix.
 Clicking the dial inwards will let you cycle through the three settings.
 Keep in mind, it is recommended to have this microphone about 6 inches away from your face for optimal sound, so be sure to adjust your gain levels accordingly.